You are invited…

 How long will it take?
 Is there a set calendar?

-The reading journey begins on October 11, the International Day of the Girl Child, and ends on March 8, International Women’s Day.
-Chapters are released in a timely way—weekly or biweekly—to allow for reading and reflection before group discussions, and additional time is provided to accommodate holidays.
-The full calendar is available below.
+The reading journey begins in late September and ends in early April.
+Participants have access to readings in advance to allow for reading and reflection before group discussions, and additional time is provided to accommodate holidays.
+The calendar is available below.

 How much time per week is needed for the reading journey?